 After visiting each of the Dragon Realms, freeing the trapped dragons, recovering all of the lost treasure and stolen dragon eggs and finally defeating the various bosses sent by Gnorc, Spyro arrives at Gnasty’s Junkyard World where he sets about confronting Gnorc.
 After Spyro defeats him an end clip shows Spyro back in the starting world in the Artisan World discussing his victory over Gnorc with the reporter.

-The gameplay is that of a traditional platformer of the era in that the aims and objectives of the game are to collect of the dragon’s stolen treasure, rescue and free all of the trapped dragons and recover all of the stolen dragon eggs taken by thieves whilst all of the dragons were encased in crystal.
-The game also tasks players with defeating each several different bosses sent by Gnasty Gnorc to each of the different hubworlds within the Dragon Realms.
+The gameplay is that of a traditional platformer of the era in that the aims and objectives of the game are to collect all of the dragon’s stolen treasure, rescue and free all of the trapped dragons and recover all of the stolen dragon eggs taken by thieves whilst all of the dragons were encased in crystal.
+The game also tasks players with defeating several different bosses sent by Gnasty Gnorc to each of the different hubworlds within the Dragon Realms.

-As such the game takes place across the various hub worlds within the Dragon Realms and features a free roaming aspect similar to other 3D platformers such as Super Mario 64 or Banjo-Kazooie.
-Within each of the six hubworlds are portals which Spyro uses to travel to the various Dragon Realms (think of these as separate stages or levels that work in a similar way to paintings in Mario 64 or jigsaws in Banjo Kazooie) and for the majority of the game each hubworld contains various standard platforming levels as well as a flight stage and boss stage.
-To traverse between the various hubs players must find the Balloonist NPC who will fly Spyro between the various hubs in their hot air ballon after the player has met some arbitrary goal such as collecting a set amount of treasure, freeing a specific number of dragons or recovering so many of the stolen dragon eggs.
+As such the game takes place across the various hub worlds within the Dragon Realms and features a free roaming aspect similar to other 3D platformers such as Super Mario 64 and Banjo-Kazooie.
+Within each of the six hubworlds are portals which Spyro uses to travel to the various Dragon Realms (think of these as separate stages or levels that work in a similar way to paintings in Super Mario 64 or jigsaws in Banjo-Kazooie) and for the majority of the game each hubworld contains various standard platforming levels as well as a flight stage and boss stage.
+To traverse between the various hubs players must find the Balloonist NPC who will fly Spyro between the various hubs in their hot air balloon after the player has met some arbitrary goal such as collecting a set amount of treasure, freeing a specific number of dragons or recovering so many of the stolen dragon eggs.
 The six hubs in which players visit over the course of the game are the following:

-To combat the various foes Spyro encounters throughout the game Spyro can either breath fire or charge at them with his horns.
+To combat the various foes Spyro encounters throughout the game, he can either breath fire or charge at them with his horns.
 Over the course of the game players will also encounter enemies immune to one type of Spyro’s attacks and so armoured enemies must be dealt with using the charge attack and larger foes incinerated via a burst of fire.
 He can also perform a glide jump and upon reaching the end of his glide will flap his wings to gain some height before falling.
 This is particularly useful whilst traversing some of the games more difficult jumps.

 Another of the games unique elements is the way in which Spyro’s health is displayed to the player.
-This is where Spyro’s companion Sparx comes into play as his colour is the method of communicating Spyro’s health to the player.
+This is where Spyro’s companion Sparx comes into play as his color is the method of communicating Spyro’s health to the player.
 The various states are: